 The sixth and final targeted case review of CPS-FAR occurred March 1-3, 2017.
-This review was specifically for offices that launched FAR in 2016 and had not previously had a review.
+This review of intakes, from August 1, 2016 to February 17, 2017, was specifically for offices that launched FAR in 2016 and had not previously had a review.
 Eight reviewers electronically reviewed a total of 91 cases or approximately two cases per worker.
 The reviewers included area administrators, headquarter CPS-FAR and regional leads, CPS-FAR supervisors, regional safety administrators, quality practice specialists, and a Central Case Review team member.
 Four reviewers performed second reviews on approximately 40% of the cases, for quality assurance and consistency.
-The period under review was August 1, 2016 - February 17, 2017.
-After the review, the regional leads met with supervisors from offices that met or exceeded 80% compliance with the review measures.
-The methods and practices the supervisors used to achieve this level of success were discussed and shared in written format with all CPS-FAR supervisors.
+The results of the case review were shared with all the offices and regional FAR Leads and Supervisors developed plans at the local office to address non-compliance.